progmaticltd/homebox/docs/pages/20-development/10-development-environment.md

   bind_ip: 172.20.1.81       # If you are behind a NAT, the local IP address externally NAT'ed,
 ```

-When developing, or when your server is behind _NAT'ed_, it is necessary to specify the local IP address some services,
+When developing, or when your server is behind _NAT'ed_, it is necessary to specify the
-like the DNS server will use to "bind".
+local IP address some services, like the DNS server will use to "bind".

 ## About the certificates

-On the first installation, whatever the system is a real or a development one, the certificates are self-signed, for two
+On the first installation, whatever the system is a real or a development one, the
-reasons:
+certificates are self-signed, for two reasons:

-- The system is not yet online, and the certificates are created using the
+- The system is not "published" online yet, and the certificates need to be created using the
   [DNS challenge method](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).
 - Most of the services need a certificate to run (e.g. openldap, dovecot, postfix, etc.)

-Still, all the certificates are created using the same certificate authority, which is registered and trusted by the
+Still, all the certificates are created using the same certificate authority, which is
-system.
-Once a system is installed, you can see the certificates status using the `cert-status` command.
+registered and trusted by the system.
+Once a system is installed, you can see the
+certificates status using the `cert-status` command.